GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/02.611-620/05.Safe-in-the-Arms-of-Jesus/docs.md

 Only a few more trials,
 Only a few more tears.

-Refrain:
-Safe in the arms of Jesus,
-Safe on His gentle breast'
-Here by His love o'ershaded,
-Sweetly my soul doth rest.

 3.
 Jesus, my heart's dear refuge,
 Jesus has died for me;